nicopico-dev/petit-boutiste/README.md

 #### Models

+- `DataString`: Interface for different string representations (hex, binary)
 - `HexString`: Represents a normalized hexadecimal string
+- `BinaryString`: Represents a normalized binary string (sequence of 0s and 1s)
 - `ByteItem`: Sealed class representing either a single byte or a group of bytes
   - `ByteItem.Single`: Represents a single byte (two hex characters)
   - `ByteItem.Group`: Represents a named group of bytes